 - Room occupants will be held responsible for the condition of the room and furnishings and for any damages or losses that may occur during occupancy.

-- Individuals identified as responsible for damage, theft, or losses in common areas of the building (such as corridors, elevators, stairwells, recreation rooms, dining commons, study rooms, bathrooms, laundry rooms work rooms, and lounges) will be billed for the cost of repair or replacement.
+- Individuals identified as responsible for damage, theft, or losses in common areas of the building (such as corridors, elevators, stairwells, recreation rooms, dining commons, study rooms, bathrooms, laundry rooms, work rooms, and lounges) will be billed for the cost of repair or replacement.
 Amounts billed are additional charges under the Housing and Food Services Contract.
 Residents will be held collectively responsible for damages, theft, or losses in common areas of the building that may occur during occupancy when the individual(s) responsible cannot be identified.

-Gambling in University-owned residence halls apartments, and commons buildings, which is in violation of federal, state, and local laws is prohibited.
+Gambling in University-owned residence halls apartments, and commons buildings, which is in violation of federal, state, and local laws, is prohibited.
 Students involved in gambling-related incidents may face legal and/or disciplinary action.

-Residential students will receive mail at the commons desk in their housing area.
+Resident students will receive mail at the commons desk in their housing area.
 Only mail addressed to the current occupant of the room and with the official occupant’s name will be processed.
 During the academic year, the mailbox number is the same as the student's room number.
 During summer session, the mailbox number may be different from the room number.
 The combination to the mailbox is issued with the room key and is also available on eLiving.

 Mail for resident students should be addressed as follows:

 Room Number, Residence Hall